NickCMoore/xmas-food-quiz/README.md

 ![alt text](assets/ReadMe%20images/fail_result%20(desktop).png)

-**

 **Colour Scheme** <a name="colour-scheme"></a>

 By using the [Coolors](https://coolors.co/08415c-cc2936-6b818c-f1bf98) website, I was able to select a colour palette that would be suitable for all users and visually appealing.
 The scheme contains colours which are traditionally associated with Christmas, particularly #08415C and #CC2936. #6B818C was useful for providing user feedback on button hovers.
+These colours work well together to immerse the user in the game, strengthening that association with Christmas.

 ![Colour Scheme](assets/ReadMe%20images/colour_scheme.png)